-If you love working with people, a degree in Liberal Arts for the Human Services is one of the best ways to combine a passion for service with a rewarding, challenging career.
+If you love working with people, a degree in Human Services is one of the best ways to combine a passion for service with a rewarding, challenging career.
 Human services professionals work in many capacities to strengthen communities, address social concerns, and assist others in times of need.
 You will find them in a wide variety of occupations, working with the underserved or helping people improve their lives.

 - A liberal arts foundation that covers a wide breadth of subject matter, while sharpening critical thinking and communication skills